This site is provided and sponsored by

 The sill is rotting on the burner side.

 There is a small leak in the centre of the porch roof where the studs meet.
-There are currently rats in the
+The

 Official maintenance of the